A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-A major limitation on TSP-based data collection introduced above is that all sampling locations are assumed to be stationary and known a priori.
-There are some previous methods for moving nodes in a TSP graph~\citep{smith2009dynamic,hammar1999approximation,helvig2003moving} but limited settings, \eg, all nodes moving with the same speed and direction.
-Also, most guarantees do not hold for an unknown and varying number of sampling locations.
-To address related challenges, stochastic variants of TSP have been proposed, such as stochastic radius of nodes for TSP with neighborhoods~\citep{kamousi2013euclidean}, stochastic node locations~\citep{citovsky2017tsp}, and stochastic occurrence of visiting a node~\citep{pavone2009stochastic}.
+A major limitation of TSP-based data collection introduced above is that all sampling locations are assumed to be stationary and known.
+Some previous methods were proposed for moving nodes in a TSP graph~\citep{smith2009dynamic,hammar1999approximation,helvig2003moving} but had limited settings, \eg, all nodes moving with the same speed and direction.
+Most of them did not hold for an unknown and varying number of sampling locations.
+To address such challenges, stochastic variants of TSP have been proposed, such as stochastic radius of nodes for TSP with neighborhoods~\citep{kamousi2013euclidean}, stochastic node locations~\citep{citovsky2017tsp}, and stochastic occurrence of visiting a node~\citep{pavone2009stochastic}.

-The above TSP-related research assumes the robot's sensing ability to be short-sighted or mostly does not consider sensing distance.
-Some approaches still have a restricted assumption that the robot can observe any points in the environment as long as no obstacles lie between them, which is $360\degree$ and unlimited sensing range, but exhibit desirable algorithmic guarantees in the spirit of computational geometry.
+The above TSP-related research either assumes that the robot sensing ability is short-sighted or does not consider sensing distance.
+Some approaches still have a restricted assumption that the robot can observe any points in the environment as long as no obstacles exist between them, effectively giving it a $360\degree$ and unlimited sensing range, but exhibit desirable algorithmic guarantees in the spirit of computational geometry.
 We introduce recent approaches that alleviate these sensing range restrictions.

-The \emph{art gallery problem}~\citep{o1987art} can be applied to a static sensor placement problem whose objective is to find a minimum cardinality of a set of sensing locations in a given environment such that every point in the environment is visible from at least one sensing location in a chosen set. \cite{arain2015efficient} propose fan-shaped sensing regions via convex relaxation, allowing overlapping field-of-view regions from multiple sensing locations.
+The \emph{art gallery problem}~\citep{o1987art} addresses the static sensor placement challenge.
+The objective is to identify the smallest set of sensing locations in a given environment, ensuring that every point within the environment is visible from at least one selected sensing location. \citet{arain2015efficient} introduce fan-shaped sensing regions using convex relaxation, allowing for overlapping field-of-view regions from multiple sensing locations.
 Once a set of sensing locations is determined, they employ a TSP solver to find a sequence of sites as a robot trajectory, commonly used in the art gallery problem for robotic applications.